odesai840/odesai840/README.md

 * A recreation of [PlayNest](https://github.com/odesai840/PlayNest) made with React, Node.js, and JavaScript/TypeScript

 ## Game Dev
-My most recent game dev projects can be found at [itch.io](https://sock8416.itch.io/)
+My most recent game dev projects can be found on [itch.io](https://sock8416.itch.io/).